Electromyography/Nerve Conduction Studies

 If you must cancel or reschedule your appointment, please provide 24 hours notice.

-UW Health pain management offers electromyography/nerve conduction studies (EMG/NCS) to study your nerves and muscles and identify the source of your pain.
+UW Health pain management in Madison, Wisconsin, offers electromyography/nerve conduction studies (EMG/NCS) to study your nerves and muscles and identify the source of your pain.

 What is an EMG/NCS?